huddlelamp/huddle-engine/README.md

     #endregion

-__IMPORTANT:__ The current <code>DataContractSerializer</code> uses an opt-out method to serialize properties.
+__IMPORTANT:__ The current <code>DataContractSerializer</code> uses an opt-in method to serialize properties.
+Please consult the [MSDN Xml serialization website](http://msdn.microsoft.com/en-us/library/system.runtime.serialization.datacontractserializer(v=vs.110).aspx) for further information.
 Therefore, the following is important in order to avoid exception during serialization (e.g., save or load a pipeline):

 1. Add a <code>IgnoreDataMemberAttribute</code> to each property that should not be serialized.